aathn/mvk18/docs/source/introduction.rst

 The Flightradar24 administrator is an employee at Flightradar24 working with Skysense hosts.
 They will easily install software on the Skysense before it is sent to a Skysense host.
 The process of installing software is documented in a README-file and includes connecting to the Skysense remotely and running a Python script that installs dependecies.
+The administrator also configures the stream settings and manages the web server receiving the video data.

 ==========
 Risk Analysis